VedPatel10/aeroaqua/README.md

 The project unifies **data processing**, **synthetic data generation**, **feature engineering**, and **ML modeling** to simulate water yields from historical and forecasted meteorology.

 Interact with AeroAqua at https://aeroaqua.onrender.com/ to explore multi-day fog, dew, and AWG yield forecasts powered by these models.
+Note: you may need to wait 1-2 minutes for the webpage to load if it has been inactive for 15+ minutes.

 Here is an example of the 3 models predicting 2016 yields: